l7mp/stunner/README.md

    been configured with *no STUN and TURN servers* and *no external IP addresses*, and it runs in an ordinary Kubernetes pod at an ephemeral private IP address which is not available from browsers directly.
-Here is where the *magic* happens: STUNner makes sure that WebRTC media just keeps flowing between clients and the media server, without *any* of the two being accessible via a public IP.
+Here is where the *magic* happens: STUNner makes sure that WebRTC media just keeps flowing between clients and the media server, without *any* of the two being directly accessible via a public IP.
 3. Expose the media server pool, i.e., the Kurento media server deployment, over the Kubernetes service `kms-control` over the TCP port 8888.
-This assigns a virtual IP address (a `ClusterIP`) that the application server can use to configure the WebRTC endpoints on the media servers.
+This assigns a virtual IP address (a `ClusterIP`) that the application server can use to configure the WebRTC endpoints and media pipelines in Kurento.
 Note that this address is private and it is not reachable from outside the cluster.
 4. [Modify](https://github.com/l7mp/kurento-tutorial-node/commit/54289c2c6592d9237f3b465a0e10fa425b8ade8b#diff-70406ec94adfebba544257cb82e2aed222a8941c8b8db766aee488272446f1acR26)
    the WebRTC application server to (1) [store](https://github.com/l7mp/kurento-tutorial-node/blob/54289c2c6592d9237f3b465a0e10fa425b8ade8b/kurento-one2one-call/server.js#L26)